What is in this Article?

 Figure 4.52.
 Creating load in load case

 Figure 4.54.
-The load vector of self-weight appeared after applying
+The load vectors of the point load (constant load) appeared after applying

-• Right-click on Load Case 2 → Create Load
+- Right-click on Load Case 2 → Clone.

 Figure 4.56.
 Creating load in load case